awostenberg/bug-free-train/docs/adr/adr-003-why-not-open-protocol.md

 - faster to innovate on proprietary protocol than on open

-*objection 3:* dm time delays?
+*objection 3:* dm time delays might be too long
-- quantify "too long" (e.g. 100ms?)
+- quantify "too long"
   - a) will always come (guaranteed delivery)
-  - b) within 4-5s at 99.0% confidence
+  - b) within 4-5s at 99% confidence

-*objection 4:* message retention on relay?
+*objection 4:* message retention on on relay might be short